Trading and invest in the HS50

 Get round-the-clock exposure to thousands of global markets, including indices, forex and shares.

 You can go long or short on the share price of constituents within the HS50 without owning them.
 Not only does this have tax benefits compared to traditional buy-and-hold investing,1 but it means you can take advantage of markets that fall in price as well as those that rise.
 If you think the share price will go up, you go long (buy) and if you think it will fall, you go short (sell).
 You will make a profit if the market moves in your favour.

 You can capitalise on short-term price movements across all 50 companies on the Hang Seng 50 by trading an ETF, which imitates the composition of the index.
 ETFs are traded in a similar way to stocks, but they track an underlying asset or basket of assets.
 When you trade HS50 ETFs with CFDs, you can get amplified exposure because you’re trading using leverage.

 What moves the HS50’s price?

-The HS50 index's price is moved by factors such as :
+The HS50’s price is moved by factors such as:

-- Conduct technical analysis and indicators: Learn how technical analysis and trading indicators can help you to identify chart patterns, trading signals and trends in the markets.
+- Conduct technical analysis using indicators: Learn how technical analysis and indicators can help you to identify chart patterns, trading signals and trends in the market

-The HS50 is a capitalisation weighted-index, made up by the 50 largest and liquid companies on the Stock Exchange of Hong Kong (SEHK).
+The HS50 is a capitalisation weighted-index, made up by the 50 largest and liquid companies on the Hong Kong Stock Exchange (SEHK).
 This means that the larger component stocks will find a greater influence upon the overall index.

 Representation for each stock is capped at 10% to avoid any single stock dominating the index.
 The 50 component stocks can be grouped into four categories forming their own sub-indices: finance, utilities, properties, and commerce and industry.
 A review of the index is conducted quarterly.